-Those who hold supervision credentials are authorized to supervise the teaching of any subjects at the level designated by the credential.
+Those who hold the supervision credential are authorized to supervise the teaching of any subjects at the level designated by the basic credential.

 For further information on these credentials, refer to Part Two of this bulletin on Advanced Credentials.

 GENERAL PUPIL PERSONNEL SERVICES CREDENTIAL